je-nunez/subsegment-tcp-speeds-l7/README.md

-where it prints the RTT in this segment, whose extremes are the `curl` client or browser and the `time.akamai.com` server, although this project finds the RTT delays in multiple segments (as those found in a layer of proxies, load balancers, etc).
+where it prints the RTT in this segment, whose extremes are the `curl` client or browser and the `time.akamai.com` server, although this project finds the RTT delays in multiple segments (as those found in multiple layers of proxies, load balancers, etc).
 (The documentation for the Akamai feature can be found here:

      https://developer.akamai.com/stuff/Akamai_Time_Reference/AkamaiTimeReference.html